DIceEvYo/KamoGameKamo/README.md

 # 鴨ゲームかも
 これがかも音ゲーかも。

+BTW the following tutorial is for using the terminal!
+However the practice mentioned in these commands is similar to that of Github Desktop.
+Make sure to create seperate branch for their respective feature/update, pull the latest code, and create pull request (pr) when done!

 ### [Commands To Know] ###
 Before executing command locate the terminal to your desired workspace:
 - git clone link (Creates a clone of the contents from github to your machine)